 A few of the most well-known manufacturers of car alarm systems are Viper, Compustar, Avital, and Prestige.
 Some retailers offer free installation along with the purchase of the alarm unit, such as Car Stereo City in San Diego, California.

-Viper is a leader in vehicle security and remote starters and offers both 1-way and 2-way advanced systems which use GPS and cellular tech to allow true remote control of the system.
+Viper is a leader in vehicle security and remote starters and offers both 1-way and 2-way advanced systems that use GPS and cellular tech to allow true remote control of the system.
 Viper SmartStart GPS requires a GPS service plan which costs $70 – $100.

 How Does a Car Alarm Work?